hyperupcall/blog/content/posts/general terminal automation.md

 brew install expect
 ```

 For Windows users, you're out of luck, as per usual.
 There are [some ports](https://wiki.tcl-lang.org/page/Expect+for+Windows) for Windows, but I cannot vouch for their reliability or popularity.
-I'll also add that the way "consoles" work on Windows is fundamentally different compared to Unix systems.
+I'll also add that the way "terminals" (consoles) work on Windows is fundamentally different compared to Unix systems.

 ## Hello World (tcl)